Rainbowow/Rainbowow.github.io/_posts/2021-05-07-Start-this-Blog.md

 Follow the tutorials from [github](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) and [chirpy](https://github.com/cotes2020/jekyll-theme-chirpy)

+using [chirpy-starter](https://github.com/cotes2020/chirpy-starter) to easily build your site

 ## Some problems

 My environment: Windows10 and using ruby3

-When setting up this blog, bundle returned LoadError: cannot load such file webrick
+When locally setting up this blog, bundle returned LoadError: cannot load such file webrick

 I tried [this](https://stackoverflow.com/questions/65617143/cannot-load-such-file-webrick-httputils) and it worked.